 The Investment Committee: responsible for overseeing the performance of the assets held by ASL and identifying, developing and recommending appropriate investment strategies to ASL management based on the needs of the business.
-The Investment Committee gets support from AAMEL in this regard.
+The Investment Committee got support from AAMEL in this regard until the sale to YOUPLUS.